kako-jun/cdand/README.md

-In other words, you don't need to care the difference between options of each command.
+The point is, you don't need to care the difference between options of each command.

 e.g.

 - `-C` option of `git`
-- `-prefix`, `-cwd` option of `node`
+- `-prefix`, `-cwd` options of `node`

 They are hard to remember, aren't they?

-How is following?
+How is the following?

 ```sh
 $ (cd subdir/subsubdir; ls)